 Rhinoplasty, commonly called a nose job, is the most often performed cosmetic surgery.
 Rhinoplasty can make your nose bigger, smaller, change the shape of its tip or bridge, narrow your nostrils or change the angle between the nose and upper lip.
 It can also correct deformities whether they are congenital or due to injury, or treat respiratory problems.
 It can make your nose more harmonious with your facial proportions, increasing your self-esteem and admiration.
 Before you decide to have an operation, ask yourself why you want to have this operation and what you expect from the rhinoplasty surgery, think carefully and discuss the reasons with your surgeon.
 The ideal candidates for rhinoplasty aren’t the patients who expect perfection, but the ones who want to improve their appearance.
 Many surgeons prefer to postpone this operation until the end of puberty.
 This waiting period for prepubescent girls is around the ages of 14-15, and for boys a little later.
 To make sure the decision is made by the patient and not the family, it is important to take in consideration their social and psychological compatibility.

-BEFORE THE OPERATION A good communication with your doctor is essential and very important.
-During the first consultation, your surgeon will ask about the way you want your nose to look like; she will then examine your nose and your facial structure and explain the possible outcomes.
+Good communication with your doctor is essential and very important.
+During the first consultation, your surgeon will ask about the way you want your nose to look like; then will examine your nose and your facial structure and explain the possible outcomes.
 The shape of your nasal bones and cartilage, shape of your face, thickness of your skin, your age and your expectations will be the essential topics.
 You should make sure to provide any useful information to your surgeon; past operations or any nasal treatment, allergies or respiratory difficulties if any, medications and your smoking habits should be disclosed.
 Especially your expectations and the results of the surgery should be discussed so please do not hesitate to ask your surgeon should you have any questions and/or concerns regarding the operation.

-OPERATION In most cases, your doctor will suggest general anesthesia, with the exception of cases not involving the nasal bone, where local anesthesia combined with sedation may be suggested.
-The operation will be performed in hospital environment.
+In most cases, your doctor will suggest general anaesthesia, with the exception of cases not involving the nasal bone, where local anaesthesia combined with sedation may be suggested.
+The operation will be performed in the hospital environment.
 Generally, rhinoplasty surgery takes approximately 1 hour.
 During the operation, the skin of the nose will be detached from bone and cartilage of the nasal roof.
-The remodeling procedure varies upon the existing problem of the nose and the technique used by the surgeon.
+The remodelling procedure varies upon the existing problem of the nose and the technique used by the surgeon.
 Finally, the skin will be placed on the reconstructed roof.
 Most of the surgeons who have adequate experience perform this surgery from inside of the nose (closed technique).
 In this case, the recovery is faster and there is no visible scar.
-My first choice is this technique.
-Rarely and especially for complicated cases, the open technique may be suggested: A small incision is be made on the vertical tissue (called columella) separating the nostrils and the skin is lifted, making it possible to work from this area.
+The first choice is this technique.
+Rarely and especially for complicated cases, the open technique may be suggested: A small incision is being made on the vertical tissue (called columella) separating the nostrils and the skin is lifted, making it possible to work from this area.
 When the surgery is completed, a thermoplastic splint will be placed on the nose to help preserve its new shape.
 Tampons placed inside the nose will be taken out the next day.